 This is the sequel to the Talia Hibbert book that I discussed on Instagram a couple of weeks ago.
 And this book is another smash hit, in my humble opinion.
 In this novel, the sister of Chloe Brown of Get A Life, Chloe Brown, Dani gets her turn in the spotlight.
 Dani is a doctoral student who gets caught in a viral moment with Zaf.

 The viral moment leads to a fake romance that reveals a whole lot more about the characters than they intended.
-Also can we talk about how the female character in this book is sexually liberated and really in touch with her need fro sex.
+Also can we talk about how the female character in this book is sexually liberated.
+And really in touch with her need for sex.
 The thing I love about this book is that it touches on bisexuality without making a big deal out of it.
 It is also touches on grief, male vulnerability and intercultural dating.

 P.S.
 If you love Take A Hint, Dani Brown, you will possibly like Girl Gone Viral by Alisha Rai.
 Rai also explores the consequences of going viral in her book in a different way.